FreeScale: Unleashing the Resolution of Diffusion Models via Tuning-Free Scale Fusion: Conclusion

 \section{Conclusion}

 This study introduces \textbf{FreeScale}, a tuning-free inference paradigm designed to enhance high-resolution generation capabilities in pre-trained diffusion models.
 By leveraging multi-scale fusion and selective frequency extraction, FreeScale effectively addresses common issues in high-resolution generation, such as repetitive patterns and quality degradation.
 Experimental results demonstrate the superiority of FreeScale in both image and video generation, surpassing existing methods in visual quality while also having significant advantages in inference time.
-Compared to prior approaches, FreeScale not only eliminates various forms of visual repetition but also ensures detail clarity and structural coherence in generated visuals.
-Eventually, FreeScale achieves unprecedented \textbf{8k}-resolution image generation.
+FreeScale not only eliminates various forms of visual repetition but also ensures detail clarity and structural coherence in generated visuals.
+Additional local control capabilities provide users with more flexibility.
+Eventually, FreeScale achieves unprecedented \textbf{8k}-resolution text-to-image generation.